UltraVSR: Achieving Ultra-Realistic Video Super-Resolution with Efficient One-Step Diffusion Space: Related Work

 \subsection{Diffusion Model-based VSR}

-Diffusion models~\cite{ho2020denoising, sohl2015deep} have demonstrated strong performance in generating realistic details for SISR~\cite{wang2024exploiting, yue2024resshift, wang2024sinsr, wu2024one, wang2024hero}.
-For example, Yu \textit{et al.}~\cite{yu2024scaling} propose SUPIR that expands the scope of image restoration by enhancing perceptual quality and enabling controlled generation via textual prompts, while Wu \textit{et al.}~\cite{wu2024one} introduce OSEDiff, an efficient one-step super-resolution method based on variational score distillation~\cite{yin2024one, wang2023prolificdreamer}.
-Nevertheless, it is still a non-trivial challenge to scale up these models on VSR task due to the inherent randomness.
-Recent studies have attempted to address this issue in two ways.
-On one hand, Zhou \textit{et al.}\cite{zhou2024upscale} and Yang \textit{et al.}\cite{yang2025motion} leverage image diffusion models and propose Upscale-A-Video and MGLD-VSR, respectively, by incorporating additional temporal layers and motion cues extracted from low-resolution (LR) videos.
+Diffusion models~\cite{ho2020denoising, sohl2015deep} have demonstrated strong performance in generating realistic details~\cite{rombach2022high, kawar2023imagic, li2025generative, yang2023paint, yang2024cogvideox, blattmann2023align}.
+Recent studies have attempted to scale up diffusion models for the VSR task in two ways.
+On one hand, Zhou \textit{et al.}\cite{zhou2024upscale} and Yang \textit{et al.}\cite{yang2025motion} leverage image diffusion models and propose Upscale-A-Video and MGLD-VSR, respectively, by incorporating additional temporal layers and motion information.
 On the other hand, Xie \textit{et al.}\cite{xie2025star} build upon a pretrained text-to-video diffusion model and introduce STAR, which employs ControlNet\cite{zhang2023adding} to inject LR video information into the generation process.
 However, these approaches often rely on multiple sampling steps and complex temporal layers, resulting in high inference latency.
-To overcome these challenges, we propose an efficient one-step diffusion model for VSR.
+To overcome these challenges, we propose an efficient one-step diffusion model for real-world VSR.